bgrid-berkeley/bGridDatabaseTools/administration/newUser.md

 # Adding a New User to the Database
 ## RSA Key Creation
-Ask user to generate RSA Key ans set up a github account.
+Ask user to generate RSA Key and set up a github account.
 Instructions are here. https://help.github.com/articles/generating-ssh-keys/

 User must send administrator